arm61/pylj/docs/source/particles-and-potentials.md

 plt.rcParams["figure.dpi"] = 100
 ```

-pylj simulates a small number of atoms moving in two dimensions.
-The atoms in these chapters are argon.
-Argon atoms interact only weakly, so their behaviour is simple enough to follow, and yet a simulation of them shows the things a simulation measures: how fast the atoms move, how they arrange themselves, and what pressure they exert.
-Before the two simulation methods are introduced, this chapter sets out what a simulation needs to know about its atoms, how heavy they are, how they interact and where they are confined, then builds a simulation from those three things and adds up the energy of the atoms in it.
+A molecular dynamics or Monte Carlo simulation needs three things before it can start: the atoms it contains, the potential energy of a pair of those atoms as a function of their separation, and the box the atoms are confined to.
+This chapter introduces each of the three for argon, the atom every later chapter simulates, then builds a simulation from them and adds up its energy.
+Argon is the usual first choice: its atoms interact only weakly, so their behaviour is simple enough to follow, and yet a simulation of them shows the things a simulation measures, how fast the atoms move, how they arrange themselves, and what pressure they exert.

 ## The atoms

-pylj describes an atom by two things, its mass and a name.
+`pylj` describes an atom by two things, its mass and a name.
 The mass is given in atomic mass units, the unit used in data tables, so for argon it is 39.948:

 ```{code-cell} python
 from pylj.potentials import Species